knojuan/heroless/05_equipment.md

 - If armor is reduced to 0 durability, it no longer provides a Wound Reduction, all other penalties remain while equipped.
 - Zero durability armor may be repaired, but loses one level of quality, armor will not drop below poor quality.

-[[Actions#Deflect]] is the only way to prevent durability loss once an armor-reducing hit lands.
+[Deflect](09_actions.md#Deflect) is the only way to prevent durability loss once an armor-reducing hit lands.
 It must be declared before the attack roll and costs 1 AP.

 Armor durability values are based on Common quality.
 Apply quality multipliers to adjust actual durability.